Abelianization and fixed point properties of units in integral group rings: Preliminaries

 Equation \eqref{R3} specializes to

-The inverse of $E(x)$ is given by the formula which follows from \eqref{R1}.
+The inverse of $E(x)$ is given by the formula which follows from \eqref{R1} and $D(-1)^2 = I$.
 From the universal relations one can also derive the following useful formulas, see \cite[(2.8), (2.9) and (9.2)]{Cohn1}

 Rings that are not universal for $\GE_2$ have to have some additional defining relations.
-For several results the actual form of these non-universal relations is not of importance, but rather the fact that they have a special form (for example live inside $\E_2(R)$).
+For several results the actual form of these non-universal relations is not of importance, but rather the fact that they can be chosen to have a special form (for example can be expressed in abstract letters of $E_2(R) = \langle E(x) \mid x \in R \rangle$).
 Hence we introduce the following class of rings.

 \begin{definition} Let $R$ be a ring for which there exists a set $\Phi$ of words expressed in abstract letters of $\E_2(R)$ such that $\Phi$ together with the universal relations yield a full list of defining relations for $\GE_2(R)$.
 Then we call $R$ \emph{almost-universal for $\GE_2$}. \end{definition}